1005 N. Marion St.

 10. Proceedings related to a violation of quarantine or isolation, a violation of an order to limit travel, a violation of public or private building closures, and a violation of a curfew.

-• On March 27, 2021, Judge Rondolino ordered that anyone who is arrested on a misdemeanor violation of the coronavirus quarantine will be held without bond at the jails in Pinellas and Pasco counties until their bond status was evaluated during the first appearance hearing.
+• On March 27, 2021, Judge Rondolino ordered that anyone arrested on a misdemeanor violation of the coronavirus quarantine will be held without bond at the jails in Pinellas and Pasco counties until their bond status was evaluated during the first appearance hearing.

 Additional Resources

-This article was last updated on Friday, December 30, 2022.
+This article was last updated on Wednesday, November 27, 2024.